How Americans Like You Have Helped Make This Project Possible

 Unfortunately, the overwhelming price tag for greater enforcement on an already strained budget left many facilities understaffed or in disrepair.
 Little funding exists for facility repairs, let alone funding for equipment upkeep or for the rangers’ salaries.
 Instead, many rangers work long hours in difficult conditions for minimal pay.
 To defend the park, rangers have to forfeit time with their families in order to commit additional hours to patrol, often at night.
 A restful night’s sleep has become a luxury for the rangers.
 These conditions lower not only the rangers’ morale and comfort, but also their ability to effectively combat rhino poachers.

 While these changes improved the level of comfort and ranger morale, the funding also enhanced the rangers’ ability to protect rhinos.
-Funds from the Tiger Stamp helped purchase vehicles and equipment, such as a Toyota Hilux 4X4, new tires and a new spotter plane.
+Funds from the Tiger Stamp helped purchase vehicles and equipment, such as a Toyota Hilux 4X4, new tires, and a new spotter plane.
 Rangers are now better able to monitor existing rhino populations by tracking the black rhinos, conducting number counts for white rhinos, and widening the scope of their land coverage for carcass detection.
 Better transportation has also increased the efficiency of ranger response teams and improved the ability of rangers to track poacher movements.
 The spotter plane especially has been effective in guiding ground teams towards rhinos in need, such as toward orphaned or poached rhinos.
 Reinvigorated, the rangers can deploy for longer, working to preserve the park’s rhino population and biodiversity as a whole.

 Yet, the rangers continue to face challenges.
 Poaching in HiP has increased tenfold.
-Within the broader context of South Africa, poachers have shifted their focus toward KZN.
+Within the broader context of South Africa, poachers have shifted their focus towards KZN.
 Even with the improvements from the project, the rangers face safety concerns.
 The worsening situation will continue to strain the rangers and their resources, necessitating further assistance.
 The rangers have committed to helping keep rhinos safe.
 Our funds can help keep rangers safe.

 This story was written by Deborah Kornblut, an intern with the Service’s International Affairs Program.